dghuuloc/CS.Teach/LLMs/build_llms.md

 For large-scale models, consider using a prebuilt architecture like **GPT**, **BERT**, or **T5** as a blueprint.

 ---
+## Neurons and Layers in LLMs
+In LLMs, each layer contains a large number of neurons, with a typical architecture having several hundred layers and billions of parameters.
+* **GPT-3 (175 billion parameters):** GPT-3 has 96 layers, 12,288 hidden units per layer, and 96 attention heads.
+This massive architecture allows the model to generate high-quality, coherent text.
+* **BERT (110 million to 340 million parameters):** BERT has 12–24 layers, 768–1024 hidden units per layer, and 12–16 attention heads.
+BERT is pre-trained using a masked language model (MLM) approach, making it effective at understanding context.

+---
 ## Choose a Trainning Framework
 ### Popular Frameworks
 * **PyTorch:** Great for custom implementations.